pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Ecommerce] Calling `getItemAmount` and `getItemCount` of `Carts` with boolean parameter is deprecated.
 Use one of `CartInterface::COUNT_MAIN_ITEMS_ONLY`, `CartInterface::COUNT_MAIN_AND_SUB_ITEMS`, `CartInterface::COUNT_MAIN_OR_SUB_ITEMS` instead.

-- [Analytics] Matomo(Piwik) integration has been deprecated in Core and Ecommerce bundle, and will be removed in Pimcore 10.
-- [Targeting and Personalization] VisitedPageBefore condition has been deprecated, as it is based on deprecated Piwik integration and will be removed in Pimcore 10.

 #### Migrating legacy module/controller/action configurations to new controller references
 You can use `./bin/console migration:controller-reference` to migrate your existing Documents,